google-research-datasets/paws/README.md

 Labeled (Swap-only) | 30,397  | --     | --    | 9.6%
 Unlabeled (Final)   | 645,652 | 10,000 | --    | 50.0%

+We also release source sentences that are used to generate this dataset and their mappings.
+Please see here for more details.

 ## PAWS-QQP

 This corpus contains pairs generated from the